 How to stand your ground in an industry gone mad

 Did you know that the average price of retail goods will jump by 3.2% in the next year alone?
 Consumers are strapped for resources and price is once again a prime differentiator between retailers that thrive and those that fall by the wayside.
 Retailers are aware of this and they’re responding with widespread tech investments.

-But all PLM software systems are not created equally.
-Let’s take a look at three of the ways that implementing an integrated fashion PLM system –– rather than one that stores your data in additional silos –– can help build your fashion retail business.
+But all retail software systems are not created equally.
+Let’s take a look at three of the ways that implementing a unified fashion PLM system –– rather than one that stores your data in additional silos –– can help build your fashion retail business.